Undergraduate Catalog

 462 Honors Research Thesis.
 (2–3, repeatable to 3 to complete project) Research problems by agreement of student and advisory committee.
 Required: written proposal, final written report, and oral report.
 Prerequisites: GPA of 3.40 overall and 3.20 in Geology, completed 26 s.h. in Geology, junior or senior standing, and approval of advisory committee.

 481 (Cross-listed with BIOL/CHEM/METR/ PHYS 481) Techniques and Issues in Science Teaching.
 (3) An interdisciplinary course wherein preservice middle and high school science teachers develop techniques and resources appropriate for their instructional program, deepen understanding of scientific concepts, and examine lab safety.
 Requires involvement in several professional development activities outside of class time.
 Not open to students with credit in BIOL/CHEM/METR/PHYS 481.
 Prerequisites: EDUC 439 and ENG 280 or equivalent.
-Corequisite: BIOL/CHEM/GEOL/METR/ PHYS 482.
+Corequisite: BIOL/CHEM/GEOL/METR/PHYS 482.

 482 (Cross-listed with BIOL/CHEM/METR/PHYS 482) Science in Context.
 (3) Interdisciplinary course for science majors in which students explore science through inquiry, the unifying principles of science, and the role of social contexts and ethics in science.
 Writing Instruction in the Disciplines (WID) course.
 Not open to students with credit in BIOL/CHEM/METR/PHYS 482.
-Prerequisites: senior standing in one of the following science majors—Biology, Chemistry, Physics, Geology, or Meteorology; ENG 280; or permission of instructor.
+Prerequisites: senior standing in one of the following science majors—Biology, Chemistry, Physics, or Meteorology; ENG 280; or permission of instructor.

 495 Geology Internship.
 (1–6, repeatable to 6) Credit for geologic work experience in a business, governmental, or research organization.
 Internship project report required.
 Prerequisites: 20 s.h. of Geology courses, junior or senior standing in Geology, and approval of department chairperson.
 Graded S/U only.